Lightmap seam stitching is a technique that smooths unwanted hard edges in GameObjects rendered with baked lightmaps.

 Seam stitching works with the Progressive Lightmapper for lightmap baking.
 Seam stitching only works on single GameObjects; multiple GameObjects cannot be smoothly stitched together.

 Lightmapping involves Unity unwrapping 3D GameObjects onto a flat lightmap.
-Unfortunately, some mesh faces that are close together separate in the Lightmapping process.
-The edges of the mesh that Unity separates in lightmap space are called “seams”.
+Unity identifies mesh faces that are close together but separate from each other as being separate in lightmap space; the edges of these meshes are called “seams”.
 Seams are ideally invisible but they can sometimes appear to have hard edges depending on the light.
 This is because the GPU cannot blend texel values between charts that are separated in the lightmap.

 Seam stitching is a technique that fixes these issues.
 When you enable seam stitching, Unity does extra computations to amend the lightmap to improve each seam’s appearance.
 Stitching is not perfect, but it often improves the final result substantially.
 Seam stitching takes extra time during baking due to extra calculations Unity makes, so Unity disables it by default.
 You enable Stitching on the GameObject’s MeshRenderer.